rezaubaidillah/proyek-analisis-data-dicoding/README.md

-To create a `README.md` file for running the Streamlit app in the repository [https://github.com/rezaubaidillah/proyek-analisis-data-dicoding](https://github.com/rezaubaidillah/proyek-analisis-data-dicoding), here's a sample that covers the steps to set up the environment and run the app:

----

 # Proyek Analisis Data Dicoding

 This project is a data analysis project that uses a Streamlit web application for visualization.
 The project contains a series of Python scripts and data files used to analyze and display insights interactively.